What are the requirements for continuing education and classroom training?

 (c) Materials and methods as they pertain to the industrial practices of plumbing or electrical construction, building management systems, plumbing or electrical maintenance, or workplace health and safety.

-(7) Code-update courses must be based on the entire currently adopted Uniform Plumbing Code
+(7) Code-update courses must be based on the currently adopted Uniform Plumbing Code with amendments as adopted by the state building code council or currently adopted National Electrical Code.

-(a) Correspondence and online courses in the plumbing code require thirty-five questions per hour of credit.
+(a) Correspondence and online courses in the plumbing code or industry related plumbing category require thirty-five questions per hour of credit.
+Exams and answers required with course application.

 (c) Classroom training requires one hour of instruction for each hour of credit.